 Motions

 A motion is a legal argument your defense counsel makes in front of a judge before the trial.
-At a motion hearing, your defense attorney will object to the use of any evidence that was collected in violation of your rights.
+At a motion hearing, your defense attorney will object to the use of any evidence collected in violation of your rights.
 If the motion to suppress evidence is successful, that evidence will not be admissible at your trial.
 Your attorney may also have the opportunity to cross-examine the arresting officer to see if there were any procedural errors in the case against you.

 Trial

 If the case has not been resolved through hearings, a trial will be scheduled.
 At trial, the Commonwealth may supply any evidence against you that has not been suppressed, such as testimony from independent witnesses or statements or admissions you made to the police.
-Your trial may take place before a judge or be decided by a jury—and you will need your attorney’s advice as to which trial offers a better chance at acquittal.
+Your trial may be held before a judge or be decided by a jury—and you will need your attorney’s advice as to which trial offers a better chance at acquittal.

 Schedule a Free Consultation with a Massachusetts Criminal Defense Attorney Today

-If you’ve been arrested on an OUI/DUI charge, domestic violence, disorderly conduct, or drug possession, you should speak to an experienced defense attorney as soon as possible.
-You can contact us online or call our office directly at (781) 740-0800 to schedule your free consultation with one of our top-notch defense lawyers.
-We have been proudly servicing clients throughout Norwell, Massachusetts, and surrounding areas such as Plymouth, Barnstable, Nantucket, and more.
+If you’ve been arrested for domestic violence charges, you should speak to an experienced assault lawyer with our firm as soon as possible.
+You can contact us online or call our office directly to schedule your free consultation with one of our top-notch legal professionals.
+We have proudly service clients in Norwell, Massachusetts, including the surrounding areas such as Plymouth, Barnstable, Nantucket, and more.

 Call or text (781) 740-0800 or complete a Free Case Evaluation form